Study at Uppsala University

 Both the Swedish credits and ECTS credits are a numerical value allocated to course units to describe the student workload required to complete them.
 They reflect the quantity of work each course unit requires in relation to the total quantity of work necessary to complete a full year of academic study, i.e. lectures, practical work, seminars, tutorials, fieldwork, private study and examinations or other assessment activities.
 The credit system is thus based on a full student workload and not limited to contact hours only.

-Note that in Sweden the number of teaching hours per week may vary considerably between different subjects and courses.
+In Sweden the number of teaching hours per week may vary considerably between different subjects and courses.
 Thus, there is no one-to-one correspondence between the number of credits for a course and the number of teaching hours for that course, as is often the case in some other countries.
 Every course, however, requires full-time study equivalent to its number of credits.

 Read more about the grading system at Uppsala University.